 Careful consideration has been taken throughout the initial planning stages to ensure the mill at the end of the project will look like its former self, with a white body and sails, black sheeted roof to the mill and roundhouse.
 We also hope to reinstate the beautiful curved tail pole, dependent on a suitable tree being sourced.
 Regular updates will be posted as work progresses.
 The SPAB Millwright Fellow will also be working on the repair of the mill.

 Preliminary work has been taking place since the start of this year.
-Confirming Scheduled Ancient Monument consent from Historic England, a full engineering report, 3D survey of the mill by Terra Measurement, micro drilling of the main post, and a bat survey.
+Confirming Scheduled Ancient Monument consent from Historic England, a full engineering report, 3D survey of the mill by Terra Measurement, micro drilling of the main post, a bat survey and an investigation of the graffiti by buildings archaeologist James Wright of Triskele Heritage.
 The engineer in charge of the project is Naomi Hatton, a previous SPAB Scholar, along with Luke Bonwick, technical adviser, who has also provided the drawings for the millwright to work from.
 Jonny Garlick from the SPAB technical team is responsible for everything running smoothly.
 Mildred Cookson and Silvia McMenmain the Mills Administrator will be very much involved in the whole project and populating the web site regularly.

 Unfortunately, due to COVID restrictions, and the mill being on private ground, visits by members of the public are not allowed at the moment.
 Keep an eye on our website for when restrictions are lifted and when you can make an appointment for a visit.